Need to know

 Convincing you to bring your car back to the dealer for servicing is a business priority for many dealers, but dealerships generally charge more than independent shops.

-A number of car manufacturers offer capped price service deals when purchasing a new car.
+A number of car manufacturers offer capped price service (CPS) deals when buying a new car.
 Locking in a set servicing price may sound like an appealing offer, but check what you're getting before you sign on the dotted line.
+While the term 'capped price service' gives the impression of price transparency and value for money, the reality is this is rarely the case.

 In early 2015, the ACCC took action against Kia over its capped price servicing program.
 The ACCC said that the car manufacturer had made representations on its website that "the capped price applicable for each service is the maximum you will pay for your scheduled service".